-Post-completion OPT is a benefit for international students who have completed a course of studies.
+Post-completion OPT is a benefit for international students who have completed a course of study.
 Students may work up to 12 months after the completion of a program.
-Students in certain programs may apply for a 17 month extension to their OPT.
+Students in certain programs may apply for a 17-month extension to their OPT.

 The employment must provide practical training experience in your field of study.
-Students are eligible for a 12 months of OPT for each level of education they complete.
-One year for bachelors, one year for masters and one year for a doctorate.
+Students are eligible for 12 months of OPT for each level of education they complete.
+One year for bachelor's, one year for master's and one year for a doctorate.